-- If we receive your purchase application at or before 3.30 p.m. on a Business Day (or "T day"), we will create your Units based on the initial offer price of a Class during the initial offer period and thereafter, NAV per Unit of a Class for that Business Day.
-Any purchase request received or deemed to have been received by us after 3.30 p.m. will be transacted on the next Business Day (or "T + 1 day"), unless a prior arrangement is made to our satisfaction. - > Sale of Units will be honoured upon receipt of a complete set of documents together with the proof of payments.
+If we receive your purchase application at or before 3.30 p.m. on a Business Day (or "T day"), the Units will be created in the following manner:

+USD Class, MYR Hedged-class, SGD Hedged-class and AUD Hedged-class Based on the NAV per Unit of a Class for that Business Day.
+MYR Class Based on the initial offer price of a Class during the initial offer period and thereafter, NAV per Unit of a Class for that Business Day.

+Any purchase request received or deemed to have been received by us after 3.30 p.m. will be transacted on the next Business Day (or "T + 1 day"), unless a prior arrangement is made to our satisfaction.

+Sale of Units will be honoured upon receipt of a complete set of documents together with the proof of payments.